noamkfir/testcon-legacy-code-black-hole/README.md

 It is still an implicit dependency, but it now wraps the localStorage and is easier to hide or replace.

 The tests have not been modified and are still failing.

+## Step 5

+Through a series of imperfect refactorings, we convert the implicit dependency on `LocalStorageService` to an explicit dependency on a new base class `StorageService`.
+`StorageService` is a basic in-memory implementation that does not depend on `window.localStorage`.

+Using `StorageService` in the tests makes them atomic and independent of each other.
+The app code uses the `LocalStorageService` to initialize the `Store`.

+Both the app code and the test code have been modified.
+Both tests now pass.